dayer4b/anselmh.github.com/about/index.md

 ## About me

-![Profile picture of Anselm Hannemann](http://img.anselmhannemann.netdna-cdn.com/img/anselm_btconf2013.jpg) I am a 24 year old frontend developer from lovely Munich, Germany and work as a freelancer.
+![Profile picture of Anselm Hannemann](http://img.anselmhannemann.netdna-cdn.com/img/anselm_btconf2013.jpg) I am a 24 year old frontend developer from lovely Munich, Germany currently living also in Colgone and work as a freelancer.

 ## What I do